Kratospidey/abyss-of-info/src/site/notes/Programming/Programming Languages/ShellScript/ShellScript Resources.md

 > [!info]
-> Although you can use any resources to learn, the one's I'd recommend personally are the first 3 resources from Text-Based section and the either of the 2 playlists from the Video-Based section
+> Although you can use any resources to learn, the one's I'd recommend personally are the first 3 resources from Text-Based section and either of the 2 playlists from the Video-Based section